nccadman19/beau-belle/README.md

 This page displays all of the treatment options available at the beau belle salon and their prices.

+Features:

+1. A pdf document with a breakdown of pricing for the nail services provided by beau belle

 ![Pricing Mockup](assets/images/readme/mockup-price.png)

 ## Quiz

 This page is an interactive quiz for users who are unsure on what treatment they require at Beau Belle salon.
 There are so many different types of gel treatments in the world of beauty that it can be confusing to customers who are not experienced in the beauty world.
 This quiz aims to find the best treatment for them in a fun way.

+Features:

+1. A page where users can complete a quiz to see what treament would be best suited to them
+2. The quiz will return treatment options to the user
+3. The page will then let them retake the quiz or link to the contact option for them to either call, email or use the contact form to contact the salon

 ![Quiz Mockup](assets/images/readme/mockup-quiz.png)